CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/exceptions/throwing-exceptions.md

 - A developer throwing a new exception when a flow reaches a state where it cannot complete its defined functionality
 - A developer enriching an exception that has already been thrown to provide more clarity and/or detail
+- A developer rethrowing an exception to propagate the exception to the caller; typically this can be useful when [calling another flow][]

-For information about throwing an exception, please see the [Throw New Flow Exception][] block.
+For information about throwing an exception, please see the:

+- [Throw New Flow Exception][] block
+- [Rethrow Exception][] block

 ## Remarks